 The tax treatment of interest rate swaps is the same as notional price contracts.
 Any party involved in these contracts must recognize any amount under a swap contract in accordance with the rules governing the recognition of such payments.
 It may go against or override the party’s usual method of accounting for federal income tax purposes.

 Any party that receives an amount under interest rate swaps must recognize it as ordinary income.
 These amounts do not constitute capital gains for federal tax purposes.
-The source for this income is the residence of the recipient.
+The source of this income is the residence of the recipient.
 For the party making the periodic payments under an interest rate swap, these payments constitute deductible expenses.

 Notional principal contracts may also come with nonperiodic payments, which are different from periodic payments.
 These payments are recognized over the term of a contract in a manner that reflects the contract’s economic substance.
 Each party must also treat nonperiodic payments as ordinary income or expense.